Stinger911/ai-team/README.md

 If you see warnings such as `file_path is empty, skipping file write`, check that your AI prompt and role chain are producing the correct tool call JSON structure.

+## Robust Tool-Call Extraction

+AI responses are now parsed using a robust extraction pipeline that supports:

+- JSON code blocks (`json ... `)
+- Inline JSON objects
+- Multiple tool-call formats (tool_call, tool_name, direct JSON)
+- Strict schema validation for tool-calls
+- Graceful error handling and fallback for malformed or ambiguous responses

+If a tool-call is present in the response, it will be detected and executed automatically.
+If the response is malformed, the system will log a warning and attempt to recover or skip the tool-call.

+See `pkg/ai/toolcallextract.go` for implementation details and `pkg/ai/toolcallextract_test.go` for test cases.

 ## Configuration

 The tool uses a `config.yaml` file to configure the API keys, URLs, roles, chains, and logging.
 Example keys: